jmrozanec/ts2g2/tutorials/README.md

  - ensure all comments and explanations are in English

 # GENERAL
+ - code_implementation.py should be extracted into corresponding files into the core/generation/timeseries packages
  - We should put all of the datasets into a data folder
  - Provide a better naming convention and a tutorials walkthrough